qmk/qmk_firmware/readme.md

 I've used [Keyboard Layout Editor](www.keyboard-layout-editor.com) to create an image of my keyboard layout.

-I'm currently using Dvorak and I added some custom keymaps.
+I'm currently using Dvorak and I added some custom keymaps to adapt my needs.

 ### Layer 0

 Layer 0 is my base layer and it is where all my alpha keys are mapped.

 ![Dvorak Layer 0](dvorak-layer-0.jpg)

 ### Layer 1

 Layer 1 is the **symbols** and **numbers** layout.

 ![Dvorak Layer 1](dvorak-layer-1.jpg)

 ### Layer 2

 Layer 2 is the **misc*** and **movement** layout.
 It include the ability to fully use the mouse without a mouse!

 ![Dvorak Layer 2](dvorak-layer-2.jpg)